Skip to content

 pnpm add @web-ai-sdk/prompt # one block

-pnpm add @web-ai-sdk/all # all five blocks
+pnpm add @web-ai-sdk/all # all eight blocks

 See the meta-package guide for the two import shapes (@web-ai-sdk/all/prompt subpath vs { prompt } from "@web-ai-sdk/all" namespaced root).